General Course Information

 Innovative technology creation and development, including financial technology (FinTech) and regulatory technology (RegTech), are increasingly being used by financial institutions and their regulators to enhance regulatory compliance in and supervision of a sophisticated and fast-changing financial sector.

 The course sheds light on the legal/regulatory requirements and supervisory and policy measures towards FinTech alternative finance at both local and international levels.
 These requirements and measures will be further compared with standards set by international regulatory bodies such as the Global Partnership for Financial Inclusion, the G20, the OECD, the Financial Stability Board and the Bank for International Settlements.
-Combining supervisory approaches—for instance, the principle-based approach and the cost-benefit approach—with academic approaches, the course promotes and enables technical, theoretical, comparative, and interdisciplinary studies for students who are interested in or preparing to enter a FinTech-related career.
-The course is also practical and industry focused as it reflects on and closely follows industry reports such as KPMG’s annual banking and anti-money laundering reports, along with Deloitte’s RegTech and FinTech survey reports.
+Combining supervisory approaches—for instance, the principle-based approach and the cost-benefit approach—with academic approaches, the course will promote and enable technical, theoretical, comparative, and interdisciplinary studies for students who are interested in or preparing to enter a FinTech-related career.
+The course is also practical and industry focused, reflecting on and closely following industry reports such as KPMG’s annual banking and anti-money laundering reports, along with Deloitte’s RegTech and FinTech survey reports.
 Designed to enhance creativity, critical thinking and deep learning, the course will foster an intimate understanding of regulations and policies on FinTech, RegTech and SupTech.
-Topics and issues covered in this course are diverse and wide-ranging such as financial inclusion and digital financial inclusion, the digital banking model (implemented by virtual banks, which are also known as digital banks), FinTech and RegTech (with subordinated themes such as Sandbox, Open Banking, Application Programming Interface, and Wealth Management Technology), P2P Lending, Equity Crowdfunding, Payments and Payment Technology (including Central Bank Digital Currency and Stablecoins).
+Topics and issues covered in this course are diverse and wide-ranging and will include financial inclusion and digital financial inclusion, the digital banking model (implemented by virtual banks, which are also known as digital banks), FinTech and RegTech (with subordinated themes such as Sandbox, Open Banking, Application Programming Interface (API), and Wealth Management Technology), P2P Lending, Equity Crowdfunding, Payments and Payment Technology (including Central Bank Digital Currencies (CBDCs) and Stablecoins).

 The course is distinctively interdisciplinary and methodically strong, designed for students with different academic backgrounds.
 It is particularly relevant for those with department major(s) in Law (including BBA (Law) & LLB and BSocSc (Govt & Laws) & LLB), Financial Technology, Computer Science, Entrepreneurship, Design and Innovation, Marketing and Wealth Management, to name a few.